legiz-ru/remnawave-reverse-proxy/README.md

 - Node Server: Hosts the Xray node along with a Self Steal stub for VLESS REALITY.
 To ensure proper operation, you need to prepare three domains (or subdomains) in advance: the first will be used for the control panel, the second for handling subscriptions, and the third for the Self Steal stub site, which is hosted on the node server.
 -----
-### Cloudflare Configuration
+### Domain Configuration
-1. Configure Cloudflare:
-   - Link your domain to Cloudflare.
-   - Add the following DNS records:
+The script supports two methods of domain configuration: via Cloudflare or using ACME with your hosting provider.

+### DNS Records Setup for Panel + Node on the Same Server

 | Type  | Name              | Content          | Proxy status  |
 | ----- | ----------------- | ---------------- | ------------- |